pgpbpadilla/pgpbpadilla.github.io/_drafts/boostrapping-an-infrastructure.liquid.md

 IT infrastructures are the substrate on which user applications run, without the users' need to use applications, there would be no need for them.

-- in many cases, it is the success of the user applications that lead to infrastructure growth and not the other way around
+In many cases, it is the success of a user applications that leads to infrastructure growth.
+I wonder if there are examples of the converse, an application ecosystem growing because of the success of successful infrastructure.

+## Steve Traugott on bootstrapping an infrastructure

+A while back I stumbled upon Traugott's article (Bootstrapping an infrastructure) [#traugott98], after multiples readings I realized that many ideas that today are considered good practices for building infrastructures are already present.

 45. the paper itself does not seem to be influential, however there are alreay a few ideas that are very popular